SpenceKonde/ATTinyCore/avr/extras/ATtiny_x41.md

 ### UART (Serial) Support
 There are two hardware serial ports, Serial and Serial1.
 It works the same as Serial on any normal Arduino - it is not a software implementation.

-### ADC Reference options
-Note that when using the Internal 1.1v reference, you must not apply an external voltage to AREF pin - this sometimes appears to work, but other times results in unexpected ADC readings.

-* DEFAULT: Vcc
-* EXTERNAL: External voltage applied to AREF pin
-* INTERNAL1V1: Internal 1.1v reference
-* INTERNAL: synonym for INTERNAL1V1